 Wow, your Mac feels much better now.

 Doesn't matter if you are a Mac power user or Mac-newbie, these tools will do system testing and optimization for you.
-To make the most out of your Mac, regularly check its performance and easily fix any issues in no time.
+To make the most out of your Mac, regularly check its performance with iStat Menus and App Tamer.